jchull/react-weather/README.md

 This is a simple project for me to learn about react.
+I have created the same application using Angular 2 and ES6 (No Typescript)

 **Get an API key**